What are the most valued startups in the semiconductor industry?

 Whenever possible, we relied on direct disclosures.
 These include announced valuations from completed funding rounds, public filings for listed semiconductor companies, or official acquisition prices.

-When a semiconductor startup is publicly listed, we use its current market capitalization as the reference valuation.
+When a semiconductor company is publicly listed, we use its current market capitalization as the reference valuation.

 When a semiconductor startup recently raised capital but the valuation was not disclosed, we estimate the implied valuation using typical dilution levels for that stage of fundraising.

-In some cases, we also estimate valuations using operating metrics such as revenue, ARR, or customer traction, combined with valuation multiples from comparable semiconductor companies in the same segment.
+In some cases, we also estimate valuations using operating metrics such as revenue, ARR, chip shipment volume, foundry capacity, design wins, customer traction or licensing activity, combined with valuation multiples from comparable companies in the same market.

-When direct financial data is not available, we may rely on carefully selected comparable chip companies and other signals such as hiring growth, investor quality, or product traction.
+When direct financial data is not available, we may rely on carefully selected comparable semiconductor startups and other signals such as hiring growth, investor quality, product traction, manufacturing partnerships or strategic customer relationships.

 All estimates follow a strict evidence hierarchy.
-Recent funding rounds with announced valuations carry the most weight, followed by strong operating metrics and comparable company analysis.
+Recent funding rounds with announced valuations carry the most weight, followed by public-market data, acquisition prices, strong operating metrics and comparable company analysis.

 We also carefully evaluate the age of every data point.
 Recent information carries more weight, while older data is treated cautiously and adjusted conservatively when necessary.